yonjeremy/go-project-2017/README.md

 ### Extras
 I incorporated a text to speech functionality, the user just has to check the text to speech box on the bottom right corner.

+Also, try to enter empty strings to annoy Wheatley.

 ## Compilation
 [Go](https://golang.org) must be installed to run the code.